 In the state of Georgia, individuals over the age of 18 can determine who can have access to their medical records.
 The University Health Center is stringent about guarding patient confidentiality.

 Your first year student will be making many decisions that will impact their health and their academic success at UGA.
-We offer free programs to support your student through these decisions, like our #BeWellUGA events and the Georgia R.E.D.
-Peer Mentor Program.
+We offer free programs to support your student through these decisions, like our #BeWellUGA events and the Fontaine Mentor Programs.
 In addition, we recommend you talk to your student about topics including alcohol and drug use, sexual health decision making, eating and nutrition and handling stress.